reem-shaikh/70DaysOfCode/notes/aptitude/comparch/README.md

 #### Types of Addressing Modes
 1. Implied Mode
 - operand is specified implicitly in the defination of the instruction
-- the address of memory or register is not specified
+- the address of memory or register is not specified, the data is in the accumulator
 ```bash
 #0 address instruction / stack based
 ADD